 The Free Application for Federal Students Aid (FAFSA) is the key financial aid form for all students.
 Both federal and private funders use it to make financial aid decisions.
 The FAFSA uses data such as income and other financial assets to determine the amount of money students should contribute toward their education.
 The U.S. Department of Education uses parental data to determine the eligibility of traditional students for federal loans, need-based grants, and scholarships, and it uses a nontraditional student’s own financial information if they are 25 or older.

-It is free to apply for financial aid through www.fafsa.ed.gov or at any college's financial aid office.
-The FAFSA application for the 2018-2019 school year came available on October 1, 2017, which is the second application season since the Department of Education moved up the FAFSA timeline by three months.
+It is free to apply for financial aid through www.fafsa.ed.gov or at any college’s financial aid office.
+The FAFSA application, for the 2024-2025 school year will be available on December 1, 2024.
 Therefore, students should start the application process by contacting the financial aid offices of their college of choice a year before applying.
 Financial aid recipients must reapply for funds each year.

 What Information Do I Need to Provide for the FAFSA?

-Federal Tax Information: Applicants must submit tax returns, including IRS W-2 information, for themselves, their spouse if they are married, or their parents if they are a dependent.
+• Federal Tax Information: Applicants must submit tax returns, including IRS W-2 information, for themselves and their spouse if they are married.
+They must submit their parents’ tax returns, if they are a dependent.
 The Department of Education also needs other relevant forms such as the IRS 1040, 1040A, 1040EZ; foreign tax returns; and tax information for American territories such as Puerto Rico.

 How to Determine Your Financial Need